Virtual cycles of gauged Witten equation: Invariance of the Correlation Function

 \section{Invariance of the Correlation Function}

-In this section we prove the invariance of the correlation function under changes of strongly regular perturbations, though most of the technical burden is thrown to the next few sections.
-The basic idea has been sketched in \cite{Tian_Xu_2}.
-Here is the main theorem.
+In this section we prove the invariance of the correlation function under changes of strongly regular perturbations.
+The main idea of the proof has been provided in \cite{Tian_Xu_2} and we give more details here, although the most technical part (the wall-crossing formula) will be completed in the companion paper \cite{Tian_Xu_4}.

-\begin{thm} The correlation function defined by \eqref{eqn36} is independent of the choice of the strongly regular perturbation ${\bm P}$. \end{thm}
+\begin{thm} The correlation function defined by \eqref{eqn35} is independent of the choice of the strongly regular perturbation ${\uds P}$. \end{thm}